 Your doctor will tell you how long you should take prescribed co-codamol for.
 You should always attend regular GP appointments to review the medication you’re prescribed so that your doctor can assess its effects on you and decide whether you should continue to use it.
 You should also tell your doctor if you are ever experiencing symptoms of a prescription drug addiction.

 Those starting to become dependent on co-codamol will often display drug-seeking behaviours in the early stages.
 This includes making multiple trips to the chemist or doctor, to repeatedly request co-codamol even if there is no medical need for it.

-If you’ve lost control of your ability to stop taking co-codamol, it’s more than likely that you’ve developed a substance addiction, which needs to be addressed with professional help.
+If you’ve lost control of your ability to stop taking co-codamol, it’s more than likely that you’ve developed a substance addiction, which needs to be addressed with professional help at a drug rehab.

-There are various signs and symptoms of co-codamol addiction to be aware of.
-If you, or anyone you know, has any of the below warning signs, help needs to be sought as soon as possible:
+When addicted to prescription drugs, there are various signs and symptoms to look out for as not all pain medication is the same.
+If you, or anyone you know, is suffering from the below Co-codamol addiction symptoms, help needs to be sought as soon as possible:

 - Feeling a compulsion to take co-codamol regularly or increase its dose, whether or not pain is being experienced

 - Experiencing insomnia and potentially having nightmares when asleep

 - Losing interest in hobbies that were once enjoyed

 - Losing control of responsibilities, such as neglecting others and missing appointments or meetings

 - Withdrawing from socialising or not speaking to friends and family at all